William Whipper

 William Whipper (February 22, 1804 – March 9, 1876) was a businessman and abolitionist in the United States.
 Whipper, an African American, advocated nonviolence and co-founded the American Moral Reform Society, an early African-American abolitionist organization.
-He helped found one of the first black literary societies in the U.S known as the Reading Room Society whose constitution stated that its aim was the "mental improvement of the people of color in the neighborhood of Philadelphia."
+He helped found one of the first black literary societies in the U.S. known as the Reading Room Society whose constitution stated that its aim was the "mental improvement of the people of color in the neighborhood of Philadelphia."
 William Whipper epitomized the prosperity that Northern Blacks were able to attain in the mid-19th century.

 Early life

 Born February 22, 1804, in Drumore Township, Lancaster County, Pennsylvania, to an enslaved African-American house servant and her white owner.
-William had siblings, Alfred, Benjamin, Hannah (wife of Stephen Purnell), and Mary Ann (wife of James Burns Hollensworth).
+William's siblings included, Alfred, Benjamin, Hannah (wife of Stephen Purnell), and Mary Ann (wife of James Burns Hollensworth).

-After moving to Philadelphia in the 1820s, he began focusing on business pursuits.
+After moving to Philadelphia in the 1820s, Whipper pursued business opportunities.
 In 1834 he opened a free labor and temperance grocery store.
 His support of the temperance movement was motivated by liquor's destructive effect on Africa and the belief that alcohol consumption was a contributing factor for Africans selling their own people into slavery.
 In conjunction with his support for the temperance movement, Whipper began actively participating in the antislavery movement.